zitadel/zitadel/docs/docs/guides/integrate/logout.md

 #### Session Management

-Session Management in OpenID Connect defines a mechanism for a client (Relying Party, RP) to monitor the login status of the user in the provider (OP, e.g ZITADEL).
+Session Management in OpenID Connect defines a mechanism for a client (Relying Party, RP) to monitor the state of the user session from a identity provider (OP, e.g ZITADEL).
-When a user logs out of the provider, the user's session is terminated.
+When a user logs out of the provider, the user's session is terminated and the client can in turn reflect that in its behavior.

 #### RP initiated Logout